Skip to main content

 Trend persistence

-Names whose trend direction persists across consecutive rolling quarters — a stricter momentum filter than first-derivative price strength.
+Stocks whose trend direction holds across back-to-back quarters.
+A stricter momentum filter than raw price strength.

 MomentumPipeline